thrivewithai/NinjaSearchWithHumanGPT/README.md

 The chatbot also includes a custom tool called ninjaSearch which is designed to bypass bot detection for private websites.
 The tool will scrape the specified URL and return a summary of the page's contents.

+## Note

+- I've tested successfully with LinkedIn urls (e.g., https://www.linkedin.com/in/hirokihori), but after a couple of attempts, I started getting rejected.
+It's still not working at the time of writing this (4/15/2023).
+I rotated my proxy, but it still blocks me so LinkedIn automatically started blocking requests through Zenrows (?)
+Not really sure.
+- I love the fact that the LLM asks me if they are not sure about the answer.
+Autonomous agents with human-in-the-loop are pretty powerful and I believe that's the way to go.

 ## Contributing
 If you would like to contribute to this project, please submit a pull request on GitHub.